Phased Retirement Program Regulation 629

 |Effective Date:||July 1, 2013|

-This policy enables University of North Carolina School of the Arts (UNCSA) faculty to participate in the University of North Carolina (UNC) Phased Retirement Program (PRP).
+This regulation enables University of North Carolina School of the Arts (UNCSA) faculty to participate in the University of North Carolina (UNC) Phased Retirement Program (PRP).

-This policy applies to UNCSA faculty that meet the program eligibility requirements.
+This regulation applies to UNCSA faculty that meet the program eligibility requirements.

 A. Eligibility Requirements